svdo/unfolded.dev/content/md/posts/2025-08-27-joy-of-gitops.md

 more complex now and then.
 This post is the first one in a series of posts, in which I describe the setup we have deployed, using kustomize/helm/jsonnet, managing multiple environments in one repository, integration with CI/CD, and lessons learned.
-If there is anything you are specifically interested in, please let me know at stefan _at_ viduet.eu.

-Stay tuned!
+If there are any specific topics or questions you'd like me to address in future posts, please don't hesitate to reach out at stefan _at_ viduet.eu.
+I'd love to hear from you!

 <div style="text-align: center; font-size: 3em;" title="Stay tuned!">📻</div>